 Data used in old posts and other materials gets, well, old.
 Using irrelevant or outdated statistics tells readers that the content they’re reading hasn’t been touched since it was first posted.
 It’s not the end of the world but it doesn’t make you look good either.
 New resources are usually published regularly — per quarter or per year.
 Make a good use of them.

-2. Wild hearts can’t be broken — but believe me, links can be
+2. Wild hearts can’t be broken — but links can

 Links happen to evolve — they may be changed or redirected, which leaves your reader with a sad 404 page after clicking or something else they didn’t expect.
 Luckily, we also have good news — you do not have to do it manually and check every link separately.
 There are tools that can do this job for you — such as backlink checkers on the Chrome Extension store, Scrape Box, Broken Link Checker or W3C Link Checker.